Ray Covington Property Management

 Tenant Rights and Illegal Evictions

-Landlords are not allowed to use self-help eviction methods, such as changing locks or shutting off utilities.
+Landlords cannot use self-help eviction methods like changing locks or shutting off utilities.
 These actions are considered illegal evictions in South Carolina.

-In cases where a tenant pays weekly rent, the landlord is obligated to provide at least 7 days of written notice before demanding the tenant to vacate the premises.
-However, the eviction process is more complex in other situations where there is no definite rental term.
-In such cases, the landlord must provide at least 30 days of written notice.
+In cases where a tenant pays weekly rent, the landlord must provide at least seven days of written Notice before demanding that the tenant vacate the premises.
+However, the eviction process is more complex in other situations with no definite rental term.
+In such cases, the landlord must provide at least 30 days of written Notice.

 It’s important to note that even if a landlord wins an eviction lawsuit, it is illegal for them to forcibly remove the tenant by changing locks or turning off utilities.
 Instead, they must follow state and local procedures for the physical removal of tenants, often requiring the assistance of local law enforcement.